MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-flow.md

 # Call a flow as an action

-You can call a Power Automate flow from a bot topic using the **Call an action** node.
-You can then pass variables to the flow and receive flow outputs that can be used in a bot conversation.
+Call a Power Automate flow from a bot topic using the **Call an action** node.

 These instructions use adding weather information to a flow as an example.
 If you haven't already, follow the steps under the [Modify a flow on the Power Automate portal](advanced-flow.md#modify-a-flow-on-the-power-automate-portal) to create a weather forecast flow.